PratimaChapagain/Decode_Health_Reditools/README.md

 Running REDItools2.0 (parallel)
 # RNA Editing
 REDItools are python scripts developed with the aim to study RNA editing at genomic scale by next generation sequencing data.
 RNA editing is a post-transcriptional phenomenon involving the insertion/deletion or substitution of specific bases in precise RNA localizations.
+## Prerequisite
+REDItools require python 2.7 (available at the official python web-site) while python 3 is not yet supported.
+In addition, REDItools need two external modules:

+pysam (mandatory) version >= 0.15 available here fisher (optional) version 0.1.4 (optional) available at python web site To perform Blat correction and format alignment exchanges (SAM to BAM and vice versa) the following packages should be installed or already present in your path:

+Blat package including gfServer and gfClient executables or pblat Samtools and tabix
 ## Running REDItools2.0 (parallel)
 ### A third-level heading